crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

 p! message.sub("World", "Crystal")
 ```

 `#sub` only replaces the first instance of a search string.
-It's big brother `#gsub` applies to all instances.
+Its big brother `#gsub` applies to all instances.

 ```{.crystal .crystal-play}
 message = "Hello World!
 How are you, World?"